 I was shocked when I saw the total amounts of sodium in the Mississippi Pot Roast made with the original recipe.
 No wonder it tasted so salty!
 I once cooked potatoes and carrots in it since we love our vegetables cooked that way along with the meat, but I had to throw them out.
 They were not edible!
 I mean not just too salty, they were inedible!

 Also the original recipe that I found did not call for unsalted butter but I think it is best to use the unsalted variety.
 The amount of sodium in the butter is approximately 90mg per Tbsp or 720 mg for the whole stick.
 This is small compared to the sodium amounts in the packaged Au Jus mix but if we are avoiding sodium, I think this is the better alternative.
-In my opinion, a half stick of butter is just fine.
+In my opinion, a half stick of butter is just fine, though the whole stick makes richer gravy.
 The flavor is there but not as much fat.

 An Alternative for Hidden Valley Mix ?